 That’s the strict version of the rule.
 The more complicated truth is that it depends on context: if a sentence is very long, or it seems necessary to insert a comma before because in order to make the meaning of the sentence clear, then that construction is acceptable.

 From what I’ve observed, the College Board/ETS/whoever it is setting the rules tends to adhere to the strict version: answers that contain the construction comma + because/since are pretty much always wrong.
+(Please note that this pattern was observed in regards to the pre-2016 SAT only.)

 That said, wrong answers with that construction almost always contain an additional problem that makes them absolutely, incontrovertibly wrong.
 So maybe it’s more correlation, not causation.